-- Must be hardy, sturdy and fixed in place. - Must be easy to clean. - Must be constructed of materials that do not deteriorate quickly. - Furniture should be integrated into the design that uses the space efficiently and maintains seating for community use when removable furniture is removed. - No advertising is permitted on fixed furniture. - Furniture is preferably manufactured of recycled materials, and/or of materials that can be recycled at the end of their useful life.
+- Must be hardy, sturdy and fixed in place. - Must be easy to clean. - Must be constructed of materials that do not deteriorate quickly. - Furniture should be integrated into the design that uses the space efficiently and maintains seating for community use when removeable furniture is removed. - No advertising is permitted on fixed furniture. - Council officers must assess all furniture before it is purchased and installed.
+Furniture designs will be considered on a case-by-case basis.